chillexistence/DerbyNet-Photo-Kiosk/README.md

 2. The box floor contains **wheel cutouts** so cars are always placed in the same location.
 3. The barcode is scanned.
 4. The kiosk captures and uploads the car photo.
-5. After a successful upload the kiosk displays and announces the racer’s name.
+5. After a successful upload the kiosk displays the uploaded image and racers name and announces the racer’s name.
 During car photo mode the system also announces the car name along with a randomly selected fun or inspirational racing phrase.

 This ensures consistent car photos across all racers.